tensorlakeai/indexify-extractors/pdf/marker/README.md

-# PDF to Markdown Extraction
+# PDF to Markdown Extraction using Marker

-Markdown extractor converts PDF, EPUB, and MOBI to markdown.
+Markdown extractor converts PDF, EPUB, and MOBI to markdown using Marker by Vik Paruchuri.
 It's 10x faster than nougat, more accurate on most documents, and has low hallucination risk.
+If you like it, please Star the [Marker GitHub Repo](https://github.com/VikParuchuri/marker)

 - Support for a range of PDF documents (optimized for books and scientific papers)
 - Removes headers/footers/other artifacts